API Key Types

 Compromise — skip the grace

 If a key is exposed (leaked to a public repo, screenshot, shoulder-surf, etc.), do not initiate a normal rotation.
-Grace would keep the compromised key working for another 24 hours.
+Grace would keep the compromised key working for the duration of the grace window.

 Instead, from /dashboard/developers/api-keys:

 - Click Revoke on the compromised key (not Rotate).
-This sets
+This soft-deletes the key (

-grace_ends_at = NOW()— old key rejects on the next request. - Create a fresh key.
+is_active = false) so it rejects on the very next request — no grace. - Create a fresh key.

 - Rotate deployed services to the fresh key.

-- Ops (us) will also flag the key in the classifier so downstream audit logs show the revocation.
+- Von Payments also flags the revoked key internally so downstream audit logs record the revocation.

 Rotation-badge states (dashboard)

 The /dashboard/developers/api-keys UI shows a badge on each key reflecting its rotation state.
-Useful when you're debugging why a deploy is still getting auth_invalid_key somewhere:
+Useful when you're debugging why a deploy is still getting authentication errors somewhere:

 - Active — the primary key, created or rotated-into most recently.